 If you find that swiping over an album/song does not let you delete music, here’s what you need to do:

-- Turn OFF the switch for iTunes Match
+Step #3.
+Turn OFF the switch for iTunes Match.

-- Also, turn off the switch for “Show All Music“
+Step #4.
+Also, turn off the switch for “Show All Music.”

-- To delete all music, you can go to Settings → General → Usage → Music and tap on Edit.
+Step #7.
+To delete all music, you can go to Settings → General → Usage → Music and tap on Edit.
 This brings up the delete button.
 Tap on it and then tap on Delete to delete all music.
+In iOS 8 this differs a little.
+Here’s how to delete all music from your iDevice in iOS 8.

 Interestingly, though, this doesn’t remove music that’s on iCloud.
 Since you turned OFF Show All Music (so that you can delete the rest of the albums that had to go), that music is still going to be available somewhere.